Influential fashion journalist Andr Leon Talley dies at 73 - ExBulletin

 In a 2013 Vanity Fair spread titled The Eyeful Tower, Talley was described as perhaps the industry’s most important link to the past.
 Designer Tom Ford told the magazine that Talley was one of the last great fashion editors with an incredible sense of fashion history.
 It can see through everything you do to the original reference, predict what was on your inspiration board.

-Designer Diane von Furstenberg praised Talley on Instagram, writing: No one saw the world more glamorously than you, no one was bigger and more soulful than you.
+Designer Diane von Furstenberg paid tribute on Instagram: No one saw the world more glamorously than you, no one was bigger and more moving than you.
+Bette Midler tweeted: He was such a force, and believed in the magic of fashion and its illusions with his whole being.
+Her life has been a saga of highs, lows, drama, ridicule and the endless pursuit of beauty.
+Marc Jacobs was one of many who credited Talley with defending his career.
+You and your passions were larger than life, the creator wrote on Instagram.

+And Edward Enninful of British Vogue, the first black editor of any edition of Vogue, simply wrote: Without you there would be no me.
+Thank you for leading the way.

-In her 2003 memoir, ALT: A Memoir, Talley focused on two of the most important women in her life: her maternal grandmother, Bennie Frances Davis, and the late fashion editor Diana Vreeland.
+In her 2003 memoir, ALT: A Memoir, Talley focused on two of the most important women in her life: her maternal grandmother, Bennie Frances Davis, and legendary fashion editor Diana Vreeland.

 Bennie Frances Davis may have looked like a typical African-American housekeeper to many people who saw her on an ordinary day, but I, who could see her soul, could also see her secret: that even when she wore a hairnet and work clothes for scrubbing toilets and floors, she wore an invisible tiara, he wrote.

-Talley worked as a ranger in Washington, D.C. and Maryland, where he told visitors about the slaves who built Fort Washington and dressed up as Civil War soldiers, he told The Associated Press in 2003.

-After stints with Interview magazine and Women’s Wear Daily, Talley was hired at Vogue in 1983 by editor Anna Wintour and was named creative director in 1988.

-Talley released another memoir in 2020, The Chiffon Trenches, which included behind-the-scenes stories about Wintour and other fashion personalities like the late designer Karl Lagerfeld.
+Late in life he had a public falling out with Wintour, having published another memoir in 2020, The Chiffon Trenches, which included behind-the-scenes stories about Wintour and other fashion figures like the late designer Karl Lagerfeld.

+Andrew’s loss is felt by so many of us today, Wintour said in the Vogues obituary.
+The designers he enthusiastically applauded every season and who loved him for it; the generations he inspired to work in industry, seeing a figure who broke boundaries without ever forgetting where he started; those who knew fashion, and Vogue, simply thanks to him…

+Yet it is the loss of André as a colleague and friend that I think of now, Wintour said, calling it immeasurable.

+Talley told The Associated Press in a 2003 interview that he worked in the late 1960s as a ranger in Washington and Maryland, where he told visitors about the slaves who built Fort Washington and disguised themselves as soldiers. of the civil war.

-Of all the elements of a person’s clothing, Talley considered shoes the most important.
+In this interview, he felt that of all the types of clothing, he considered shoes to be the most important.

-You can tell everything about a person by what they put on their feet, Talley told the AP.

 Sources